Omar-Metwally/smERP/README.md

 2. **smERP.Domain**: Houses the core business logic, including domain entities and value objects.

+3. **smERP.Infrastructure**: Focuses on external concerns that can be provided by third parties, currently utilized for identity management.

-3. **smERP.Persistence**: Manages data persistence using Entity Framework Core, repositories, and the Unit of Work pattern.
+4. **smERP.Persistence**: Manages data persistence using Entity Framework Core, repositories, and the Unit of Work pattern.

-4. **smERP.Application**: Implements application logic, including request handlers, commands, and queries.
+5. **smERP.Application**: Implements application logic, including request handlers, commands, and queries.

-5. **smERP.WebApi**: Provides the API endpoints for interacting with the system.
+6. **smERP.WebApi**: Provides the API endpoints for interacting with the system.

 ## Key Technologies and Packages